PySimpleGUI/PySimpleGUI-COVID19/README.md

 [Download their daily PDF files](https://www.who.int/emergencies/diseases/novel-coronavirus-2019/situation-reports) that have the "Situation Report" for the most up to date information.

 # Contributing

-Focus is on expanding this software rather than rolling in suggested changes by other people.
-Folk the repo and go crazy if you want to make changes.
-Please understand that submitted a change doesn't mean it'll be automatically accepted.
-If it's not and you believe you'll be upset by your suggestion not being used, then don't submit it.
+The focus is on completing the implementation for the software following a completed design.
+Understand that submitting a change doesn't mean it's automatically accepted or that we'll even agree on approach or ideas.
+If your suggestion is not used and you believe you'll be upset by this, then save everyone the grief and don't submit it.
+It's my time that has being invested in this free software.
+No one is asking you to spend time working on it.

 --------------------------------